 Real estate and architecture while separate industries are actually related in more ways than one.
 As one focuses more on sales, the other is more on design.
 But both professions have standard knowledge in building materials and structures, history, with finely honed visual awareness.
 The latter may be on the advanced side but the same attention to detail in buildings is necessary for both fields.

-So, it’s no surprise that both industries implement and benefit from 3D modeling.
-But we are going to focus on how 3D modeling has changed the world of architecture design presentations.
+So, it’s no surprise that both industries implement and benefit from 3D modelling.
+But we are going to focus on how 3D modelling has changed the world of architecture design presentations.

 Increases Chances Of Approval

 Put yourself in a client’s shoes or a project manager of a construction business.
 If you’re being shown a 2D drawing of a property on one hand and then a 3D model on the other, which one will you choose?
 The natural answer would probably lean toward the 3D model as the images are more vivid and realistic which helps you feel more attached to it.
 The easier it is to see what the project is going to look like once finished, the higher the chance you’d get a yes.
 People like seeing finished work & then feel compelled to give a go-ahead.

 It can be more cost-efficient to remodel and correct 3D modelling than a building, maintaining, and staffing a model home.
 Just think about the material and labour costs as well as the time that usually comes with every minor or major change.
 Moreover, you get a more accurate output in the end from a 3D model because it’s easier to get a full understanding of all the lines.

 The construction industry likes to implement this technology because it has found that it improves the process and progress of each area.
 This is because with 3D modelling’s clear design there’s less rework, no interferences in the field, increased productivity, fewer requests for information, fewer change orders, less cost growth, and a decrease in time from the start of construction to facility turnover.